ursatile/css4eng/202-the-css-color-model.md

 color: rgba(100%, 0, 0, 50%);
 ```

-This still works in every mainstream browser, and it won't be going away any time soon, but it's been officially designed as "legacy" syntax.
+This still works in every mainstream browser, and it won't be going away any time soon, but it's been officially designed as "legacy" syntax; all the stuff that used to work still works, but as new colour functions and models are added to the CSS standard, they only support the modern syntax with values separated by spaces.

 ## Hex Codes